karrirasinmaki/blackpepperswing-www/pages/services.md

 **Rest of the world** with one/two teacher(s)
 Starting from 540€/1000€ for a weekend with 6 hours of teaching.

-Service includes social dance demonstration and for example teachers' introduction dance.
-There will be added travel, food and accommodation expenses + VAT.
+At festivals or workshop weekends the price includes a social dance demonstration.
+We add VAT as well as travel, food and accommodation expenses (unless provided by the organizer) to the final price.

-*Ask for the offer!* {{ site.email }}
+*Ask for an offer!* {{ site.email }}

 ## Corporate events
 *For a team day, recreational day, summer/Christmas party, kick off, customer event...*

 A fun and engaging Lindy Hop or authentic swing dance experience.
-Dancing is one of the best ways to really get to know with people - including your colleagues and team mates.
+Dancing is one of the best ways to really get to know people - including your colleagues and team mates.

 **Teaching session** with two teachers
 240€ + travel expenses + VAT